Square Foot Garden Spacing: What You Need To Know To Succeed

-If you’re new to vegetable gardening, have a limited amount of space, or want to spend less time this summer pulling weeds in the hot sun as the mosquitos dine on your neck, square foot gardening is for you.
+If you’re new to vegetable gardening and have a limited amount of space, or want to spend less time this summer pulling weeds in the hot sun as the mosquitos dine on your neck, square foot gardening is for you.

 You can grow a lot of produce in a small area and spend less time on gardening chores like watering and weeding.

 But one of the biggest concerns for gardeners new to square foot gardening is proper plant spacing.

 If you’ve ever struggled to get your square foot garden spacing right or don’t know how to space certain plants, keep reading to learn everything you need to know about plant spacing in your square foot garden.

 This post may contain affiliate links.
 So, I may get a small commission if you buy something after clicking through.
 I only link to products I would recommend to my best friend.

 The basic concept is that you divide your vegetable garden into wide rows that are sub-divided into square feet.

 Within each square foot, you space your plants closely to maximize your yields, shade out weeds, and keep your soil from drying out.